A Cubical Quad Antenna at the QTH of Keith - G0TSH

 Contrary to popular myth, SWR in a feed-line will not cause it to radiate.
 The cause of feed-line radiation is unequal current in the two conductors of the feed-line.
 What are the causes of unbalanced current in a feed-line?
 They are an unbalanced feed-line feeding a balanced antenna; the feed-line being brought away from and parallel to one leg of the antenna; the antenna not being fed in its center; and one leg of the antenna being close to metal objects.
 In coax, unbalance causes RF to travel on the outside surface of the coax shield, and the shield radiates.
 When everything is balanced, coax normally has current flowing on its center conductor and on the inside of its shield.
 The shield prevents it from radiating.
 Ladder-line will also radiate when it is fed from the output of a tuner not having a balun.
 Baluns are discussed in the next section.
 Since the output of a transceivers tuner is unbalanced and feeding ladderline directly from your transceivers tuner, the currents in the ladder-line will not be balanced.
 When balanced, ladder-line has equal currents with a 180-degree phase difference, which produce waves that null each other out, and no radiation takes place.
 Hams mistakenly refuse to bring ladder-line into the shack because of a fear of feed-line radiation, but ladder-line does not radiate when balanced.
 The simple cure for feed-line radiation is to use a balun at the antenna feed-point for coax and a balun at the output of the tuner when using ladder-line.

 The word "Balun" is a contraction of " balanced to unbalanced."
 It is pronounced "bal un" like "bal" in "balanced and like "un" in "unbalanced".
 Many hams mistakenly pronounce an "M" at the end of the word making it "balum."
 A balun transforms the unbalanced transmitter output to a balance feedline such as ladder-line.
 It is also used to connect an unbalanced feed-line such as coax to a balanced dipole.
-In the latter case, the balun is located at the antenna feed-point and is constructed so the balun takes the place of the center insulator.
+In the latter case, the balun is located at the antenna feed-point and is constructed so the balun takes the place of the centre insulator.
 There are two kinds of baluns: voltage baluns and current baluns.
 They both accomplish the same thing.
 The difference in baluns is in the way they are wound.
 A voltage balun produces equal voltage with opposite polarity at its output.
 As its name implies, a current balun provides equal currents with opposite polarity at its output.
 Running the coax through ferrite beads can make a 1 to 1 current balun.
-In addition, you can build a 1 to 1 choke current balun by winding 8 to 10 turns of coax around a two-liter soda bottle and placing the coiled coax at the antenna feed-point.
+In addition, you can build a 1 to 1 choke current balun by winding 8 to 10 turns of coax around a two-litre soda bottle and placing the coiled coax at the antenna feed-point.
 Any balun is designed to "divorce" your antenna from the feed line.
 It is used to prevent common mode radiation of coax, which makes the coax to be part of your antenna.
 You want it to be able to deliver all your power to the radiator itself.
 A choke balun does this perfectly, without using any ferrite beads or toroids.
 In most cases common mode coax radiation does not occur when a balun is not used, but it is preferable to use one to be safe.
 Other baluns provide a step-up or step-down impedance transformation.
 A 4-to-1 balun steps up the impedance four times.
 It will transform a 50-ohm impedance to 200 ohms.
 This type of balun transformer is used at the output of tuners to increase the tuning range of a tuner 4 times.
 If a tuner without a balun can match 500 ohms, a 4-to-1 balun will increase the range of impedances it can match to 2000 ohms.
 Many hams think the 4-to-1 balun is used to match 50 ohms to 450-ohm ladder-line but it is not.
 It would take a 9-to-1 balun to match 50 ohms to 450 ohms, and it is not important to match the impedance to ladder-line.
 A balun should always be placed at the input end of ladder-line or open wire feeders to prevent feed-line radiation.
 When using ladder-line a step up balun is commonly used although a 1:1 balun will work.

 X. OTHER TYPES OF DIPOLES